 Design and Features

-- Dual clamps to cut and draw in one step
+- Dual tool holders to cut and draw in one step

 - Long lasting German carbide blade

-- Smart Set Dial to easily adjust blade settings
+- Smart Set Dial to easily configure blade to material

 - Print then Cut feature

 What Can the Cricut Explore Air 2 Cut?

 The Cricut Explore Air 2 can cut over 100 materials using up to 350 grams of force.
 Here is a list of some of the most popular items it can cut: